Certificate of Completion of Training (CCT): guidance for GP trainees

 By law, a CCT can be awarded only to applicants who have successfully completed a GMC approved course of training.
 If you leave the training programme or training post without having successfully completed all assessment elements of the programme (including national professional exams) you will need to apply instead for a CEGPR.

-What is BBT (Broad Based Training) and how do I apply?
+What is BBT (Broad Based Training)?

 Satisfactory completion of these posts will allow for direct entry to CT/ST2 level training in one of the four specialties without further competition.